Julianaguilar98/Julianaguilar98/README.md

 ## 👋 Hey, my name's Julian!
--✨ You can call me Jules :D
+- ✨ You can call me Jules
 - 👀 I’m studying Computer Science @ the University of Houston
 - 🌱 I’m currently learning full stack web development using a variety of languages, and frameworks.
 - ⚡ Fun facts: I've been playing guitar for 7 years, and I do a bit of orchestral music production on the side.
 I also love repairing vintage electronics, and using my soldering skills to fix things once thought unrepairable.